New Majors Prepare Students for Emerging Careers

 A Green Major

-of skills to their profession after they graduate.
-Study of the natural and social sciences, public policy, philosophical
+skills to their profession after they graduate.
+Study of the natural and social sciences,

 “Having this major shows that McKendree is a visionary institution,” said Dr. Duane Olson, associate professor of religious studies and an advisor to Green Team campus organization.
 “The university recognizes that environmental issues and policies will be important factors in U.S. and global political and social life in the next decades.”